 If you suffer from TMJ disorders, your dentist can create a customized oral appliance for you to wear overnight that will protect your teeth and jaw from the risks of bruxism occurring as you sleep.
 This mouthguard-like device will alleviate pressure on your jaw and cushion teeth against grating.

 The appliance will be constructed to fit the unique size and shape of your mouth so that you do not have to worry about slippage of the device during the night.
 An oral exam with your dentist can also determine if bruxism is linked to an underlying dental condition that can be treated.

 TMJ Treatment Available in Leland, NC

 Waterford Family and Cosmetic Dentistry treats TMJ disorders and other dental concerns in patients in Leland, NC.
-Dr. Bald specializes in cosmetic, restorative, and general dentistry for patients of all ages.
+Dr. Heinsheimer specializes in cosmetic, restorative, and general dentistry for patients of all ages.
 To schedule an appointment with us, contact our office online or reach us by phone at 910.519.1624.